population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 [^no-pension]: Only 34 households ever reported pension income, so we do not show results for this income source.

 The first lockdown significantly decreased farm income, non-farm income, and wage income.
-Furthermore, the effect on income from assets is negative, although not statistically significant, likely because of the low number of households.
+Furthermore, the effect on income from assets is negative, although not statistically significant, likely because of the low number of households who own assets.

 The effects persisted in the medium run, with very few households reporting improvements between Rounds 1 and 2, and, as a consequence, the estimated effects are either zero or negative.
 Only by the third round do a significant number of households report improvements in income levels.
-We do not have income data for round 7 and thus cannot examine the medium-term impact of the second lockdown.
+We do not have income data for Round 7 and thus cannot examine the medium-term impact of the second lockdown.
 These income effects are likely a major reason for the significant increase in food insecurity from the lockdowns.